 - “The reason I think 18-year-olds should vote is that I think they would add to the interest in American elections, they would add to the quality of the debate – the younger generation today is better educated, knows more about politics, more about the world, than many of the older people.
 That’s why I want them to vote–not because they’re old enough to fight, but because they are smart enough to vote.” – Richard Nixon, Sept.
 1968

 - Movement began in the 1800’s, on the local level.
-Kentucky granted women the right to vote in school elections in 1838, since education was a “maternal” issue.
+States began granting women the right to vote in school elections, since education was a “maternal” issue.

-- By 1890, over 20 states had granted women the right to vote in school board and/or other local elections, including Kentucky, Kansas, Michigan, Ohio, Wisconsin, and Illinois.
+- By 1890, over 20 states had granted women the right to vote in school board and/or other local elections.

 - As a territory, Wyoming granted women full voting rights in 1869; this carried over when it became a state in 1890.